 How accurate are at-home drug tests?

 At-home drug tests are 99% accurate and can be a useful tool for preliminary screening.
 However, factors like the timing, the type of sample used, and the specific drug being tested for can affect results.
 False positives and false negatives can occur, but are rare.
+Taking specific over-the-counter medications may cause false positives for similar substances.
+Drinking too much water may produce a negative even though there was recent drug use.

 How long after drug use can a test detect substances?